puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 ### Successful example

-There is a template 'test-template' created in template topology.
+There is a template called 'test-template' in the template topology.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/template-manager:get-template-nodes' \